The pea-sized pituitary gland is located at the base of the brain and is important to the functioning of the human body.

 Diagnosis of a pituitary tumor includes a medical history and physical exam.
-It may also include X-ray, MRI, CT scans, and specialized pituitary blood tests (venous sampling).
-Blood and urine tests can be used to determine hormone levels.
+It may also include X-ray, MRI, and CT scans.

 The primary treatment, however, for most pituitary tumors is surgery.
-If the pituitary tumor is benign and in a part of the brain where neurosurgeons can safely, and completely, remove it, surgery might be the only treatment needed.
-The patient will also probably need surgery if the tumor is pressing on the pituitary gland or parts of the nervous system; producing hormones unable to be controlled by medication; or, still growing despite previous treatments.
+If the pituitary tumor is benign and in a part of the brain where neurosurgeons can safely and completely remove it, surgery might be the only treatment needed.

 Transsphenoidal literally means “through the sphenoid sinus.”
 This surgery is done through the nose and sphenoid sinus to remove pituitary tumors.
 Transsphenoidal surgery can be done with a microscope, endoscope, or both.

-In results published in 2005 of a study with a large series of patients with pituitary adenoma, it was found that transsphenoidal surgery is an effective and safe treatment for most patients with this condition and could be considered the first-choice therapy for most of these types of tumors.
+In a 2005 study with a large series of patients with pituitary adenoma, it was found that transsphenoidal surgery was an effective and safe treatment for most patients with this condition and could be considered the first-choice therapy for most of these types of tumors.

 This type of surgery has a low chance of brain damage, as no part of the brain is touched.
 There’s also no visible scar and few side effects, although the surgery is long.

 In rare cases, for example, large pituitary tumors or ones that have spread, a craniotomy may be performed, where surgery is performed through an opening in the skull.

 In general, complications are rare after pituitary tumor surgery but if they do occur, they can be serious.
 Your doctor will explain signs to watch for and what to do if an issue arises.